aradsi/PSNAvatar/README.md

 # PSNAvatar

-Well, In this tutorial I will show you, how you can get PSN Original Avatar Photos, By Sneaking into PSN servers.
+In this tutorial I will show you, how you can get PSN Original Avatar Pictures with some tricks.

-Need PSN Account
+PSN Account Needed

-The Images are extracted from Sony servers..
+The Images are from Sony servers..

-0.Go to store.playstation.com/ and Create PSN
+0.Go to store.playstation.com/ and Create PSN Account

 1.Create A Dummy PSN Account And Choose The Avatar You Want!
 Then Sign Out